ConvertCalculator Icon

 // If QA is bigger than 50, show layer, otherwise hide it IF(QA > 50, 1, 0) // If QA < 50, show layer, otherwise hide it QA < 50 // If QA = 1 and QB = 2, show layer, otherwise hide it AND(QA = 1, QB = 2) // If QB = 1, show layer, otherwise hide it IF(QB, TRUE, FALSE)

-When using a table to organize your layers, you will have to make sure that the column type of the formula is of a type "Text".
+When using a table to organize your layers, you will have to make sure that the column type of the formula is of the type "Text".

-• For create a visual product configurator you need to create different IF functions on each image you added according the different questions you already created.
-For this, you can also create variables and datasheets to extract values.
+• To create a visual product configurator, you need to use different IF functions for each image added according to the different questions you have created.
+You can also create variables and datasheets to extract values.

 • The result of this formula will be an image based on the customer’s configuration.

-• Make sure each layer has a transparant background and the exact dimensions of the other layers.
+• Ensure that each layer has a transparent background and the dimensions of each layer are identical.

-• Avoid special characters like the + symbol in your images.
-Images with special characters are not loaded properly.
+• Avoid using special characters like the plus symbol in your images, as images with special characters may not load properly.